awsdocs/aws-dms-user-guide/doc_source/CHAP_SupportScripts.SQLServer.md

 **To run the script for an on\-premises SQL Server database**

-1. Run the script using the sqlcmd command line following\.
+1. Run the script using the following sqlcmd command line\.

    ```
    sqlcmd -Uon-prem-user -Ppassword -SDMS-SQL17AG-N1 -y 0